robertfmurdock/robertfmurdock.github.io/agents.d/work/2026-06-07-questionable-future-CONTEXT.md

 - **Purpose**: Help readers interrogate their own values and drive more intentional action in the face of AI-driven change

-## Agreed Outline (5 sections)
+## Outline (5 sections)

-1. **Opening** (100-150 words)
+**1. Opening** (100-150 words)

 - The answer-selling problem
 - Why questions instead of answers
 - Set up self-examination for leaders

-2. **Question 1: Systems level** (150-200 words)
+**2. Question 1: Systems level** (150-200 words)

 - LLMs biased toward generation vs. composition
 - Impact on modularity/upgradability
 - Security patching nightmare with custom implementations

-3. **Question 2: Individual level** (150-200 words)
+**3. Question 2: Individual level** (150-200 words)

 - "Never touching code" trend
 - Code as human-readable documentation of intent
 - Where are we spending human context?
 - Reading/writing loop and maintaining comprehension

-4. **Question 3: Team/culture level** (150-200 words)
+**4. Question 3: Team/culture level** (150-200 words)

 - Pressure from multiple sources (dopamine, professional, tools)
 - "Yadda yadda yadda-driven development"
 - Code review culture under siege
 - How do we resist this?

-5. **Close: Call to humility** (100-150 words)
+**5. Close: Call to humility** (100-150 words)

 - Resist premature answers
 - The discipline to stay with questions
 - Posture for leaders in uncertainty

+**Target: 600-1000 words**

 ## Raw Material (User's Original Thoughts)